 At Northeast Arc we are restless and innovative, always searching for better ways to provide inclusive opportunities to people with disabilities.
 Our latest project is our most ambitious yet.

 We have created a new resource—the Center for Linking Lives—in 26,000 square feet of highly visible retail space in the heart of the Liberty Tree Mall in Danvers, Mass.
 The Center is a vibrant gathering place, where individuals with disabilities can reach their full potential, and learn to lead fulfilling lives alongside their peers.

-In order to support this innovative project, Northeast Arc has launched its first-ever capital campaign, the Campaign for Linking Lives.
+In order to support this innovative project, Northeast Arc has launched the Campaign for Linking Lives.